sayyarahuseynli/thefemaleworkeroftheeast.github.io/analysis_and_findings/README.md

 - How are the Muslim women, who represent 13 out of 30 ethnic groups accounted for in the brochures, are described in comparison to their non-Muslim counterparts?
 How does the topic modeling demonstrate these discrepancies?
 - Are there any discrepancies that came up in the topic modeling outputs?

-[^1]: Chernyaeva, N. Imagining the Narratives of the Soviet East: Narratives of Popular Ethnography in a Series of Pamphlets series, The Female Worker of the East, 1927-1929.
-Etnografia.
+[^1]: Chernyaeva, N. _Imagining the Narratives of the Soviet East: Narratives of Popular Ethnography in a Series of Pamphlets series, The Female Worker of the East, 1927-1929.
+Etnografia_.
 2022.
 3(17): 149-178: 149-178.
 164-165.

 ## Analysis ##